Suzuka Mountains

-Suzuka Mountains (鈴鹿山脈, Suzuka Sanmyaku) are a mountain range running through Mie Prefecture and along the borders of Gifu and Shiga prefectures in central Japan.
+The Suzuka Mountains (鈴鹿山脈, Suzuka Sanmyaku) are a mountain range running through Mie Prefecture and along the borders of Gifu and Shiga prefectures in central Japan.
 The tallest peak in the range is Mount Oike at 1247 m.
 In spite of its height, Mount Oike is not the most visited mountain; that distinction belongs to Mount Gozaisho because of its Gozaisho Ropeway, making reaching the peak much easier.

 Suzuka Quasi-National Park protects a portion of the mountain range from development and has a total area of 298 km2.
 The town of Komono, Mie Prefecture, has many onsen.

-The northern part consists of Limestone, and the southern part consists of Granite.
+The northern part consists of limestone, and the southern part consists of granite.